- Pilot problems, "air rage" incidents, reactivation risks and even insect infestations are among challenges facing aviation sector.

 Allianz Global Corporate & Specialty (AGCS) is a leading global corporate insurance carrier and a key business unit of Allianz Group.
 We provide risk consultancy, Property-Casualty insurance solutions and alternative risk transfer for a wide spectrum of commercial, corporate and specialty risks across 10 dedicated lines of business.

 Our customers are as diverse as business can be, ranging from Fortune Global 500 companies to small businesses, and private individuals.
 Among them are not only the world's largest consumer brands, tech companies and the global aviation and shipping industry, but also wineries, satellite operators or Hollywood film productions.
 They all look to AGCS for smart answers to their largest and most complex risks in a dynamic, multinational business environment and trust us to deliver an outstanding claims experience.

 Worldwide, AGCS operates with its own teams in 31 countries and through the Allianz Group network and partners in over 200 countries and territories, employing over 4,400 people.
 As one of the largest Property-Casualty units of Allianz Group, we are backed by strong and stable financial ratings.
 In 2020, AGCS generated a total of €9.3 billion gross premium globally.

-For more information please visit http://www.agcs.allianz.com/ or follow us on Twitter @AGCS_Insurance and LinkedIn.
+For more information please visit https://www.agcs.allianz.com/ or follow us on Twitter

 The matters discussed herein may also be affected by risks and uncertainties described from time to time in Allianz SE's filings with the U.S. Securities and Exchange Commission.
 The company assumes no obligation to update any forward-looking statement.